-This is supported by the current London Plan Policy 3.4 Optimising Housing Potential which our calculation shows the Residential Density to be calculated Residential and Housing Densities being equally high at 271.67hr/ha and 86.24u/ha respectively requiring a PTAL of either 4.956 or 5.041 respectively when the actual PTAL for the locality is just 2.
+The densities for this location at PTAL 2 at such a high percentage increases are NOT justifiable and compromise the London Plan Policy 3.4 - Optimising Housing Potential and should therefore be resisted - that is Refused.

 There is no justification as defined in the Housing SPG for these excessive densities which is clear evidence of excessive over-development for the locality and should therefore result in a refusal of this proposed development.

-The proposed developments massing and height do not reflect the local character and roof forms of the surrounding locality.
+The proposed developments massing and height do not reflect the local character and forms of the surrounding locality.